 Hills and ridges have a significant presence all across County Wexford, and there are often broad views across the surrounding landscape from them.
-By definition, the designated Upland landscape character unit has concentrations of hills and ridges which have not been individually plotted on Map No. 13.
+By definition, the designated Upland landscape character unit has concentrations of hills and ridges which have not been individually plotted on the Landscape Character Assessment map.
 In the lowland landscape, the important and prominent hills and ridges have been identified.
-A number of these hills, such as Oulart Hill, Lacken Hill, Vinegar Hill and Carrigbyrne have historical resonance.
+A number of these hills, such as Oulart Hill, Vinegar Hill and Carrigbyrne have historical resonance.